OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 What seas what shores what grey rocks and what islands

 and also ancient Greek literature, especially The Odyssey.
-I think one is either an Odyssey or Iliad person—I like to think those are two human personality types.
+I think one is either an Odyssey or Iliad person—I like to think they are two human personality types.
 I haven’t seen a sea in years though.
-Maybe the sea is about escape for me, or about being trapped, pretty cliché things, actually.
+Maybe the sea is about escape for me, or about being trapped—pretty cliché things, actually.

 Your work has an undertone that mixes the macabre with the feminine; it brings to mind the narratives of your contemporaries such as Jen George, Renee Gladman, or Alexandra Kleeman, or Ottessa Moshfegh.
 Are female writers of strange literature having a moment?
 Do you think that this wouldn’t have been the case in the past?

 I’ve heard that you’ve written a long circus-themed story, that while isn’t included in The Doll’s Alphabet, will hopefully appear elsewhere soon.
-I can’t help but inquire then what you’re feelings are on the closing of Barnum & Bailey.
+I can’t help but inquire then what you’re feelings are on the closing of the Ringling Bros. and Barnum & Bailey circus.
 Somehow it feels like it’s the last link to an older, more curious world.
 Would you agree?